Carpool Parking Program Rules and Regulations

 Where should the permit be displayed?

-Carpool permits need to be displayed in a visible area where they can be seeing by enforcement personnel patrolling the area.
-(If carpool permit cannot be seeing, a citation will be issued)
+Carpool permits and FAU permits need to be displayed in a visible area where they can be seen by enforcement personnel patrolling the area.
+(If carpool permit cannot be seen, a citation will be issued)

 What happens if I am found violating the program?